ArthurClemens/dialogic/packages/dialogic-react/README.md

 ## Size

-5.44 kB with all dependencies, minified and gzipped
+4.5 KB with all dependencies, minified and gzipped